 - Do not talk about money or your plans for retirement.

 - Do not talk about your marriage or living situation.
-It has nothing to do with why you are having an IME.
+It has nothing to do with why you have an IME.

 - Do not exaggerate your injuries.
 If you moan or wince every time the doctor touches you, even lightly, the doctor will assume you are faking.